-<title>Sample HTML Page</title>
+<TITLE>Sample HTML Page</TITLE>

-This also happens in reverse so that if you make changes in the HTML code directly, it will update in Dreamweaver's other views.
+This also happens in reverse so that it you make changes in the HTML code directly, it will update in Dreamweaver's other views.

 TITLE is an important element in an HTML document.
 If someone bookmarks a web page or adds it to their favourites, the title of the page is normally used as the label by default.
 Also, if someone searches in Google or another search engine, the document Title is normally the first thing to appear in the search results.
-A title of 3 to 5 descriptive words is recommended as it will increase the likelihood of people finding your site in web searches.
+A title of 3 to 5 descriptive words is recommended.

-Note in the examples above, the HTML tags are all showing in lowercase lettering.
+Note in the examples above, the HTML tags are all showing in uppercase lettering.
 HTML tags work the same whether they're written in uppercase or lowercase letters.
+Many web developers prefer writing them in uppercase since the uppercase text is easier to spot in a document.
+Since Dreamweaver shows tags in a different colour anyway, this is not quite as important.
+In

-In Dreamweaver's options, you can specify which way tags will be written by selecting Preferences from the Edit menu, then selecting the Code Format category and choosing the appropriate option.
+Dreamweaver's options, you can specify which way tags will be written by selecting Preferences from the Edit menu, then selecting the Code Format category and choosing the appropriate option as shown.